Duncan-Alexander-Coutts/notes-app/README.md

 NOTE if there any issues, it may be required to flush out your browser's local storage.

+### Semantic UI

+I have also used the semantic ui component library.
+This is a widely used component library which allows for consistency.

 ### Todo

 1. Ordinarily, I would have written unit tests and end-to-end automated tests, however, there was not time to do this.